 Today the group of cybercriminals LockBit published on its website, within the TOR networks, the name of a University of Michigan, the University of Detroit Mercy.
 A name that immediately seemed familiar to us.

-We then went to resume our table with the 466 educational institutions and we found that his name was present in the “Blackbaud data breach” with 34,675 people involved in the theft of sensitive data
+We then went to resume and we found that his name was present in the “Blackbaud data breach” with 34,675 people involved in the theft of sensitive data

 We wondered if the data that LockBit claims to have exfiltrated was new or if it was data that dates back to two years ago.